aduvenhage/raytracer/pages/qt.md

 ```

-Also, made use of Brew (https://brew.sh) on OSx and vcpkg (https://vcpkg.io) on Windows.
+Also, made use of Brew (https://brew.sh) on OSx and vcpkg (https://vcpkg.io) on Windows to install Qt and other libs.